hml230/bookbot/README.md

 # bookbot
+BookBot is my first project!
-Mini programming project to familiarise with CLI/Git
+This is a mini project to familiarise myself with CLI/Git